radcli14/drubble/README.md

 ## Task List
 ### Before Release
-- [ ] Move sticks and buttons out of the way so I can add a banner ad on the high score screen
+- [x] Move sticks and buttons out of the way so I can add a banner ad on the high score screen
+- [x] Fix the computer player control
+- [ ] Add a tutorial
 - [ ] Add audio for setting ball speed, button presses
 - [ ] Add a background screen connecting the last screen to the first, geographically
 - [ ] Add one more base audio file
-- [ ] Add a tutorial

 ### Future
 - [ ] Add a VolleyDrubble sub-game